Disclaimer

 2. Follow your surgeon’s instructions

 Your surgeon is likely to recommend that you avoid strenuous exercise and heavy lifting for around six weeks after surgery.
 Gentle walking is the best form of exercise from about 2 weeks after your surgery.
-You should also avoid any activity that activates your front core muscles such as lifting for 6 weeks and you should also use your binder garment for support until this time.
+You should also avoid any activity that activates your core muscles such as lifting for 6 weeks and you should also use your binder garment for support until this time.

 3. Take care of your incision